-The designers decided to use tasteful muted colours on the plaques that would match most colour schemas because they would be put on a variety of different colored buildings and walls.
-For this reason gray, red and white were chosen which was then carried over to the actual website that had all the relevant pages of information on it.
+The designers decided to use tasteful muted colours on the plaques that would match most colour schemes because they would be put on a variety of different coloured buildings and walls.
+For this reason grey, red and white were chosen which was then carried over to the actual website that had all the relevant pages of information on it.

 The plaques were also printed by us on strong, 4mm aluminum composite that will last for years in the Pembrokeshire environment.